mlresearch/v38/_posts/2015-02-21-gonzalez-brenes15.md

 ---
-title: "{Modeling Skill Acquisition Over Time with Sequence and Topic Modeling}"
+title: Modeling Skill Acquisition Over Time with Sequence and Topic Modeling
 abstract: Online education provides data from students solving problems at different levels of proficiency over time.
 Unfortunately, methods that use these data for inferring student knowledge rely on costly domain expertise.
 We propose three novel